Configuration Reference¶

 string | (required) | JSON string containing questions to ask |

-sase agents provides cross-project visibility into running agents.
+sase agent provides cross-project visibility into running agents.
 Subcommands:

 | Subcommand | Flags | Description |